Need Help? Give us a call.

 Let’s take a look at a few ways you can take back control of your own financial narrative.

-If you wouldn’t stand for your good reputation being tarnished in the real world, why would you allow false information to muck up your financial reputation?
-And yet, few consumers realize that they may be one of the 1 in 20 individuals with false information on their credit reports—and even fewer take steps to do anything about it.
+Few consumers realize that they may be one of the one in five individuals with false information on their credit reports—and even fewer take steps to do anything about it.

-Of course, if you found errors on any one of your credit reports, it’s important that you take steps to fix it by contacting the reporting agency in writing.
-A word of warning: the process of correcting your credit report is pretty straightforward.
+If you find errors on any one of your credit reports, it’s important that you take steps to fix it by contacting the reporting agency in writing.
+The process of correcting your credit report is pretty straightforward.
 You can start by either contacting the original creditor or using the agency’s dispute process.
 The creditor or agency is then legally obligated to address your concerns.
 The entire dispute process takes about 30 to 45 days.

 Beyond knowing what your credit report says and resolving any mistakes, what can you do to take the fear out of the credit process and make your credit work for you?

-Let’s review 6 big steps you can take at every stage of the game.
+Let’s review six big steps you can take at every stage of the game:

 We realize that for many of our readers, it might be a bit too late to make use of this first recommendation—but it’s still worth passing on to your children or other young people you know!